A Patient’s Guide to Tibial Osteotomy

 Once you decide on surgery, you need to take several steps.
 Dr. Kiritsis may suggest a complete physical examination by your regular doctor.
 This exam helps ensure that you are in the best possible condition to undergo the operation.

 On the day of your surgery, you will probably be admitted to the hospital early in the morning.
 You shouldn’t eat or drink anything after midnight the night before.
 The amount of time you spend in the hospital varies and depends on how quickly you recover.

 What happens during the operation?

 There are two methods to realign the knee joint.
 One involves taking out a wedge of bone; the other involves adding a wedge of bone.
 Any operation for cutting through a bone is called an osteotomy.
-In a closing wedge osteotomy, the surgeon cuts though the tibia on the lateral side, removes a wedge of bone, and pins the open edges together.
-In an opening wedge osteotomy, the surgeon cuts though the tibia on the medial side and opens a wedge, adding a bit of bone graft to hold the wedge open.
+In a closing wedge osteotomy, the surgeon cuts through the tibia on the lateral side, removes a wedge of bone, and pins the open edges together.
+In an opening wedge osteotomy, the surgeon cuts through the tibia on the medial side and opens a wedge, adding a bit of bone graft to hold the wedge open.

 Closing Wedge Osteotomy